nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 <puml src="diagrams/UndoSequenceDiagram-Model.puml" alt="UndoSequenceDiagram-Model" />

-The `redo` command does the opposite — it calls `Model#redoAddressBook()`, which shifts the `currentStatePointer` once to the right, pointing to the previously undone state, and restores the address book to that state.
+The `redo` command does the opposite — it calls `Model#redoStudentDirectory()`, which shifts the `currentStatePointer` once to the right, pointing to the previously undone state, and restores the student directory to that state.

 <box type="info" seamless>

-**Note:** If the `currentStatePointer` is at index `addressBookStateList.size() - 1`, pointing to the latest address book state, then there are no undone AddressBook states to restore.
-The `redo` command uses `Model#canRedoAddressBook()` to check if this is the case.
+**Note:** If the `currentStatePointer` is at index `studentDirectoryStateList.size() - 1`, pointing to the latest student directory state, then there are no undone StudentDirectory states to restore.
+The `redo` command uses `Model#canRedoStudentDirectory()` to check if this is the case.
 If so, it will return an error to the user rather than attempting to perform the redo.

 </box>

 Step 5.
 The user then decides to execute the command `list`.
-Commands that do not modify the address book, such as `list`, will usually not call `Model#commitAddressBook()`, `Model#undoAddressBook()` or `Model#redoAddressBook()`.
-Thus, the `addressBookStateList` remains unchanged.
+Commands that do not modify the student directory, such as `list`, have their `Command#shouldCommitModel` method returning false, so `LogicManager` will not call `Model#commitStudentDirectory()`.
+Thus, the `studentDirectoryStateList` remains unchanged.

 <puml src="diagrams/UndoRedoState4.puml" alt="UndoRedoState4" />

 Step 6.
-The user executes `clear`, which calls `Model#commitAddressBook()`.
-Since the `currentStatePointer` is not pointing at the end of the `addressBookStateList`, all address book states after the `currentStatePointer` will be purged.
+The user executes `clear`, which causes `LogicManager` to call `Model#commitStudentDirectory()`.
+Since the `currentStatePointer` is not pointing at the end of the `studentDirectoryStateList`, all student directory states after the `currentStatePointer` will be purged.
 Reason: It no longer makes sense to redo the `add n/David …​` command.
 This is the behavior that most modern desktop applications follow.

 <puml src="diagrams/UndoRedoState5.puml" alt="UndoRedoState5" />